edwardquez/edwardquez.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
 My name is Edward.
 I am a recent graduate of Stanford University where I earned my degree in Management Science and Engineering (MS&E) and a concentration in finance and decision-making.
 I enjoy data analysis and its applicability in all types of industries including finance, sports.
-I am currently pursuing roles in FP&A, data analysis, and consulting.
+I am currently pursuing roles in financial planning and analysis (FP&A), data analysis, and consulting.

 I’m passionate about the power of data to inform smart decisions and drive meaningful outcomes.
 During my time at Stanford, I developed a strong foundation in quantitative analysis, financial modeling, and strategic thinking skills which I enjoy applying to solve real world problems across a wide range of industries.
-From financial planning and analysis (FP&A) to sports analytics, I’m particularly interested in how data can uncover key insights to guide impactful decisions.
+From FP&A to sports analytics, I’m particularly interested in how data can uncover key insights to guide impactful decisions.

 I am currently exploring opportunities in FP&A, data analysis, and consulting where I seek to continue to grow and contribute to data-driven decision-making.
 Thanks for visiting my site and feel free to reach out if you would like to connect :D